Cell structures on the blob algebra: Basic notation and domino insertion

 \section{Basic notation and domino insertion}

-In this section we first fix some basic notation that shall be used throughout the article.
+In this section we first fix some notation that shall be used throughout the article.
 We then investigate the domino insertion algorithm for the Weyl group of type $ B $.
-We describe the elements that are mapped to two-line partitions, that is domino tableaux in less than two lines.
+We describe the elements that are mapped under it to two-line partitions, that is domino tableaux whose underlying partition has at most two lines (parts).

+We shall throughout assume knowledge of the definition and basic properties of the Robinson-Schensted algorithm, as exposed in for example [Sa].